-While backup is critical, it’s typically your last line of defence.
-Be sure it’s complemented by a robust defence strategy including managed antivirus, web protection, patch management, and mail filtering.
+While backup is critical, it’s typically your last line of defense.
+Be sure it’s complemented by a robust defense strategy including managed antivirus, web protection, patch management, and mail filtering.
 If one vendor offers a full layered security portfolio, you’ll be in an even better position, as you’ll have one trusted partner to rely on in your time of need.

 Why backing up data is crucial

 Check Point Research (CPR) revealed that with an increase in phishing and ransomware attacks, human error and a greater reliance on the cloud and enterprise networks, regular backups are essential for organisations to protect their data.